Initial Screening Method (ISM) Testing

 - Pico-solar products (products with peak power rating of less than or equal to 10 W) and solar home system kits (products with a peak power rating of more than 10 W to 350 W) are tested according to the latest version of IEC/TS 62257-9-5.
 This and other key IEC documents for rural electrification are currently available at a discount for qualified stakeholders.

 Step 1: Choose a test lab.
 We recommend that the chosen test lab be approved for ISM testing by Lighting Global.
-For more information, please review the list of approved test labs here and following related policies.
+For more information, please review the list of approved test labs here and the Test Lab Policy.

 Step 2: After choosing a lab, your company and the lab will enter into a contract for testing.
 Note that sample shipments, payments and reporting are handled between your company and the chosen test lab.